Your best friend for file transfer

 Control-click In the Finder to Upload

-If you're using Mac OS X 10.4 or 10.5, create a workflow that consists of an Upload Files action, configured for your favorite upload location.
-Then save the workflow as a Finder plug-in: in Automator, choose File > Save As Plug-In, and choose Finder from the Plug-in for pop-up menu.
+If you're using Mac OS X 10.5, create a workflow that consists of an Upload Files action, configured for your favorite upload location, then save the workflow as a Finder plug-in: in Automator, choose File > Save As Plug-In, and choose Finder from the Plug-in for pop-up menu.

-Now when you Control-click on files and folders in the Finder, you can choose your your saved workflow from the Automator submenu of the contextual menu to upload your files automatically (on Mac OS X 10.5, after you Control-click, choose the More submenu, then the Automator submenu).
-If you want to automatically change the files' permissions or rename the files after uploading them, add a Set Fetch Item Permissions or a Rename Fetch Items action after the Upload Files action.
+Now when you Control-click on files and folders in the Finder, you can choose your saved workflow from the Automator submenu of the contextual menu to upload your files automatically

 Batch Change Permissions